 Travis L. Gosa

-Dr. Travis L. Gosa is Assistant Professor of Social Science at Cornell University.
+Dr. Travis L. Gosa is Assistant Professor at Cornell University.
 He holds faculty appointments in the graduate fields of Africana Studies and Education, and is affiliated with the Cornell Center for the Study of Inequality.
 Since 2008, he has served on the advisory board of Cornell's Kugelberg Hip Hop Collection, the largest archive on early hip hop culture in the United States.
 He teaches courses on hip hop culture, educational inequality, and African American families.
 Dr. Gosa received his Ph.D. in Sociology from The Johns Hopkins University in 2008, along with a certificate in Social Inequality.

 His most recent work has been published with peer-reviewed journals Poetics, Journal of Popular Music Studies, Teacher's College Record, Popular Music and Society, and the Journal of American Culture.
 Gosa is also a contributor to several edited anthologies including Social Media: Impact & Usage (Lexington Books, 2011) and Hip-Hop(e): The Cultural Practice and Critical Pedagogy of International Hip-Hop (Peter Lang, 2012).
 He is an occasional blogger at hiphopedu.com.